How to Sign Up for Medicaid in Virginia: A Quick Guide for Residents

 • Virginia Premier Health Plan

-Each plan covers the same basic services, but may offer extra benefits.
+Each plan covers the same essential services, but some may offer extra benefits.